-Soft rot bacteria, or Erwinia cartovorum is, unfortunately, found everywhere.
+Soft rot bacteria, or Erwinia cartovorum, is unfortunately found everywhere.
 It survives in soil and water sources, even oceans, and is found all over the globe.
 Almost all commercial crops are affected to some degree by soft rot.
-Bacteria in the home garden can be introduced by insects, wind blown rain, or leftovers from the previous year’s crop.
+Bacteria in the home garden can be introduced by insects, windblown rain, or leftovers from the previous year’s crop.
 One of the most common culprits on potatoes is the seed potato itself.

 The soft rot bacteria can be found on almost all tubers but most commonly affects potatoes.
-The infection occurs through skin damage due to growth cracks or injury and high soil temperatures combined with excess water provides the perfect growing conditions.
+The infection occurs through skin damage due to growth cracks or injury and high soil temperatures combined with excess water provide the perfect growing conditions.
 Very often, signs of bacterial soft rot will not occur until after harvest.
 This is largely due to improper handling of the newly harvested potatoes.

 There is no completely effective soft rot treatment, but there are things you can do to minimize the damage.

 Once soft rot bacteria have infected plants in the garden, there is no effective treatment.
 You will need to remove and dispose of infected plants as soon as possible to avoid further damage to other plants.

 Prevention is key in controlling soft rot bacteria.
 The following steps can be taken to help avoid this problem in the garden: